jacobgardner/ts-audit/README.md

 These are some known issues.
 There may be more unknown...

--   This also does not support primitive types unless they are aliased.
+-   This does not support primitive types unless they are aliased.
 -   Importing as a named import is the only way to currently interact with `ts-audit`.
 -   Watch mode does not appear to work correctly on the consuming project when altering code using the `ts-audit` library.
+-   The validations file does not update properly when using `incremental` mode.
+-   There appear to be `typechecker` issues when using ts-node.
+    -   If you wish to test your project using something like mocha, then instead of relying on ts-node, you can build a tsconfig.test.json (if necessary) or just use `ttsc --outDir=.test` and then run your test framework from there.
+        For example: `ttsc --outDir=.test && nyc mocha --reporter=dot ".test/**/*.spec.js"`

 ## Other Similar Projects